 I have owned my own horse since 2003.
-I ride English and Western and have competed in both.
+I used to ride him English and Western and have competed in both.
 He has had some ligament issues so is no longer ridden and has been promoted to chief lawn mower.
-We used to jump at competition to about 2’6 but can jump higher at home.
-We hack out when weather and work allow, our favourite ride is down to the local pub where the hitching rail has a nice patch of grass that needs regular “mowing”.
+We used to jump at competition to about 2’6 but jumped higher at home.
+We hacked out when weather and work allowed, our favourite ride was down to the local pub where the hitching rail has a nice patch of grass that needs regular “mowing”.
 The picture shows us very much enjoying the lake crossing at the Blenheim Palace fun ride in 2012.
 You can just see that we went round in a set of hoof boots, which performed exceptionally well, even going through the water.

 My horse has been barefoot under the care of an EP since 2006.
 He had problems with the transition to going barefoot so I have made it a priority to try and understand how best to help him be as comfortable as possible whilst still keeping him barefoot.
 During that time I have become more and more fascinated with the amazing engineering feat that is the horse’s hoof.
 This has fuelled my interest in the field of Equine Podiatry.

 I am a graduate of Equine Podiatry Training Ltd’s training course with a Diploma in Equine Podiatry.
 The course is fascinating and teaches about the hoof and how it works and is affected by environmental influences, including but not limited to trimming, diet and exercise.